- Reviewed: 3 August 2017, 11:45 NZST

-There is high risk to your security in Saudi Arabia due to the threat of terrorism and we advise against all non-essential travel.View Larger Map Close/Open map
+There is some risk to your security elsewhere in Saudi Arabia due to the threat of terrorism and we advise caution.View Larger Map Close/Open map

-Saudi Arabia has suspended all flights to and from Qatar from 6 June 2017 until further notice.
-Qatar has also suspended all flights to and from Saudi Arabia.
-New Zealanders travelling between Qatar and Saudi Arabia, Bahrain, Egypt, and the United Arab Emirates, or from New Zealand via Qatar to these destinations, are advised to contact their airline or travel agent to see if their bookings are affected and make alternative travel arrangements to reach their destination if necessary.
+Saudi Arabia has announced they plan to suspend all flights to and from Qatar from 6 June 2017 until further notice.
+Qatar has also announced they plan to suspend all flights to and from Saudi Arabia.
+New Zealanders travelling between Qatar and Bahrain, Egypt, Saudi Arabia and the United Arab Emirates, or from New Zealand via Qatar to these destinations, are advised to contact their airline or travel agent to see if their bookings are affected and make alternative travel arrangements to reach their destination if necessary.

-Possible targets for terrorist attacks include (but are not limited to), embassies, hotels, expatriate housing compounds, international schools, restaurants, shopping areas, government offices, military facilities, aviation and oil industry facilities.
-On 22 May 2015, an attack on a mosque in al-Qadeeh, Eastern Province, killed 21 people and injured many others.
+Possible targets for terrorist attacks include (but are not limited to), mosques, embassies, hotels, expatriate housing compounds, international schools, restaurants, shopping areas, government buildings, security forces, aviation and oil industry facilities.

-Public demonstrations and protests are illegal in Saudi Arabia but do occur occasionally and have at times resulted in violence.
+Public demonstrations and protests are illegal in Saudi Arabia but do occur occasionally and have at times resulted in violence, particularly in Al Qatif and Al Awamiyah in Eastern Province.
 New Zealanders throughout Saudi Arabia are advised to avoid all protests and demonstrations and comply with any instructions and restrictions issued by the local authorities.

 General travel advice

 During the holy month of Ramadan, New Zealanders travelling to Muslim countries including Saudi Arabia should show respect and pay attention to religious and cultural sensitivities.
-New Zealanders should refrain from eating, drinking or smoking in public view during the daytime.
+This includes refraining from eating, drinking or smoking in public view during the daytime.